The average rainwater collection system costs $4,000

 Polyethylene | $2,000–$4,000 | $3,000 |

 The average price of a 5,000-gallon steel tank is between $3,000 and $6,000.
-A small tank, about 80 gallons, may cost around $300.
+A small tank, about 80 gallons, costs $300.
 For a larger tank around 3,750 gallons, expect to pay around $17,000.
 Steel water tanks range in cost depending on their size and storage capacity.
 Steel withstands underground use more easily than polyethylene but may be vulnerable to rust and corrosion.

-The average price of a 5,000-gallon fiberglass tank is between $2,000 and $5,000, but they can range from $300 to $30,000, depending on storage capacity and size.
+The average price of a 5,000-gallon fiberglass tank is between $2,000 and $5,000, ranging from $300 to $30,000, depending on storage capacity and size.
 Fiberglass tanks have versatile applications and are highly resistant to corrosion.

-Rainwater collection isn’t illegal, but some areas face certain restrictions or regulations.
-States typically enforce restrictions if the area experiences drought or other issues with water access.
+Collecting rainwater isn't illegal, but some areas have restrictions or regulations.
+States may enforce restrictions during droughts or other water access issues.

 Thirteen states allow rainwater collection with some restrictions, 17 states allow it without restrictions, and 20 encourage or incentivize it.
-Refer to your local government resources to learn about your state’s rainwater laws, regulations, and potential permit requirements.
+Check your local government resources to learn about your state's rainwater laws, regulations, and any potential permit requirements.

-A new rainwater recycling system can be a significant investment, but these strategies may help keep your budget in check:
+Installing a new rainwater recycling system can be a significant investment, but these strategies can help you keep your budget in check:

 Get multiple quotes: Request quotes from multiple contractors to find the best deals or value for your investment.

-Research government incentives: Some projects may qualify for government rebates or incentive programs that offset installation costs by up to 50%.
+Research government incentives: Your project may qualify for government rebates or incentive programs that offset installation costs by up to 50%.

-Bundle services: Contractors may offer reduced fees for bundled projects like rainwater collection and irrigation systems.
+Bundle services: Ask your contractor if they offer reduced fees for bundled projects like rainwater collection and irrigation systems.

-Simplify: Opt for a system that meets your needs without unnecessary features or complexity.
+Simplify: Choose a system that meets your needs without unnecessary features or complexity.

 No place is more important than your home, which is why HomeAdvisor connects homeowners with local pros to transform their houses into homes they love.
 To help homeowners prepare for their next project, HomeAdvisor provides readers with accurate cost data and follows strict editorial guidelines.
 After a project is complete, we survey real customers about the costs to develop the pricing data you see, so you can make the best decisions for you and your home.
 We pair this data with research from reputable sources, including the U.S. Bureau of Labor Statistics, academic journals, market studies, and interviews with industry experts—all to ensure our prices reflect real-world projects.